Majetín: Geography

+Majetín is located about 11 km south of Olomouc.
+It lies in a flat agricultural landscape of the Upper Morava Valley.
+The Olešnice River flows along the southern municipal border.
+In the centre of Majetín is located the fishpond Hliník.

 History

 In the 13th century, a water castle existed at the site.
-Majetín was first mentioned in a 1277 deed, when one Heřman of Moiethin acted as mediator in a border dispute between the monasteries of Hradisko and Velehrad.
+The first written mention of Majetín is in a deed from 1277, when one Heřman of Majetín acted as mediator in a border dispute between the monasteries of Hradisko and Velehrad.
 Majetín was made up of a water castle and hamlet of Starý Majetín.

-In 1306, King Wenceslaus III of Bohemia vested Lord Unka of Majetín with extended woodland estates which also were claimed by the Olomouc citizens who founded the village of Grygov.
-A lengthy conflict arose which was finally decided in 1352 by John Henry, Margrave of Moravia in favour of Olomouc.
+In 1306, King Wenceslaus III vested Lord Unka of Majetín with extended woodland estates which also were claimed by the Olomouc citizens who founded the village of Grygov.
+A lengthy conflict arose which was finally decided in 1352 by Moravian Margrave John Henry in favour of Olomouc.
 The Lords of Majetín remained in dispute with their neighbours; during the Hussite Wars they supported the insurgents, whereafter Emperor Sigismund had their castle demolished.

 When the line became extinct in 1440, the estates changed hands several times.
-In 1521 Majetín was purchased by the Moravian governor John III of Pernstein and incorporated into the lordship of Tovačov.
+In 1521, Majetín was purchased by the Moravian governor Jan IV of Pernštejn and incorporated into the Tovačov estate.
+It belonged to the Tovačov estate until World War I.

+Demographics

 Transport

-The railway line from Olomouc to Přerov runs through the municipality.
+The railway line from Olomouc to Přerov runs through the municipality, but there is no train station.
 The nearest train station is at neighbouring Brodek u Přerova.